Parthmangukiya1999/Parthmangukiya1999/README.md

 - Visualization of demographic insights and reporting

 **Technologies:**
-Python, Pandas, NumPy, Matplotlib, Scikit-learn, SQL, Excel, Power BI, Jupyter Notebook
+Python, Pandas, NumPy, Matplotlib, Scikit-learn, SQL, Excel, Jupyter Notebook, SuperComputer

 ### IoT Weather Station – Raspberry Pi Pico / Pico W
 An academic IoT project that collects temperature and humidity data using sensors, displays real-time values on an OLED screen, and sends data to a backend or cloud service using HTTP and JSON.